TO OUR BEST FRIENDS

 Once the decision to humanely euthanize is reached, several decisions must be made.
 Each case is individualized and honored per clients choices.
 Many people wish to say goodbye to their pet while alive and leave them with us.
 Some wish to be present through the entire procedure.
 Edgewood Animal Clinic believes in dignity in death and we provide mild sedation before euthanasia to alleviate any stressful situations that could arise from this emotional time.
 Once the pet is in the sedative state Dr. Lee will administer the final injection through a previously placed catheter.

 Several options remain for final rest of the pets remains.
 Some people that own their own property wish to bury them at home.
-We partner with a local business, Lasting Paws, that will cremate the pet and the ashes can then be returned to the owners or spread on private farmland.
+We partner with Pet Angel, that will cremate the pet and the ashes can then be returned to the owners or spread on private farmland.
 Lakeland Memorial Gardens also offers private burial at their facility.

 Most people don't make these types of decisions until presented with that final choice.
 It is not an easy decision to make and we try our best to make it as informative, dignified and loving that your pet and you deserve.